wwoelmer/BOPRC_R_Course_Lesson_5/README.md

 Lake Okaro which have a strong, positive correlation.
 We will go back to our `okaro_wide` dataframe for this, which we created earlier.
 We will use the function `lm()` to conduct linear regression.
 Then, we use `summary()` to shows us the results of the model.
-We will also plot this to visually show the relationship, and add the equation, R-squared and p-value onto the plot using the function `stat_poly_eq`.
+We can also run `plot(model)` to show the residuals of the model and help check out some diagnostics of the model fit.

+To plot the linear regression output, we will create a plot with TN on the x-axis and chl-a on the y-axis using `geom_point` like we ususally do. however, we will also use the function `geom_smooth(method = 'lm')` which adds a ‘smoothed’ line corresponding to a linear model (that is what the abbrevation ‘lm’ means).
+We will pair this with the function `stat_poly_eq` which allows you to also add the statistical output to the plot.
 You can customize what information you want to show up (equation, listed as `..eq.label..`, r-squared, listed as `..rr.label..`, etc.)

 ``` r
 head(okaro_wide)